vitest-dev/vitest/docs/api/index.md

   }

   test('buyApples returns new stock id', async () => {
-    // toEqual returns a promise now, so you HAVE to await it await expect(buyApples()).rejects.toThrow('no id') })
+    // toThrow returns a promise now, so you HAVE to await it await expect(buyApples()).rejects.toThrow('no id') })
   ```